Meltdown (1986 video game)

 Meltdown is an isometric action-adventure game for the Amstrad CPC published by Alligata in 1986.
 There are two versions: a 64k version with basic speech synthesis and a 128k version featuring much more speech synthesis.
 A version was also released in French called Le Syndrome.

 Gameplay

 The player has to navigate three mazes from the 1st floor down to the 3rd floor of a nuclear reactor to prevent a nuclear meltdown.
 There are eight computer terminals on each floor, the first allowing access to previous floors.
 Six of the terminals provide access to a different game within a game which the player must win in order to get a password.
 Once all six passwords have been retrieved the eighth computer allows the player access to an end-of-level game which the player must complete before being allowed access to the next floor.
 Altogether there are 24 games (three isometric mazes, 18 sub-games and three end-of-level games) which must be completed to win the whole game.
 The final game is a text-input only robot system for adjusting the control rods of the reactor so it won't explode.

+Reception

+Your Computer characterized the game as "outstanding", highlighting its "excellent animation" and found it to make the most of the capabilities of the Amstrad.
+Amstrad Action assessed the game as a "good package" with "plenty of depth", highlighting its variety of levels, but found the game "lacked polish", citing the "very disappointing" graphics and "appalling" minigames.